Patrick Wisdom Player Props: Cubs vs. Dodgers

 Patrick Wisdom At The Plate

-- In four of 10 games this season (40.0%) Wisdom has picked up a hit, and in three of those games he had more than one (30.0%).

-- He has homered in two of 10 games played this season, and in 7.7% of his plate appearances.

-- In three games this season (30.0%), Wisdom has picked up an RBI, including two games with multiple runs batted in.
+- Wisdom has driven in a run in four games this season (36.4%), including two games with multiple runs batted in.

-- He has scored in 50.0% of his games this season, with two or more runs scored in 30.0%.
+- He has scored a run in six games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.